 Is it time to short sell your home?

-What's involved in a short sale?
+What steps do I take in a short sale?

 When you're ready to get started,